porridgewithraisins/jam-bot/README.md

 ## Prerequisites

 You need to have Node.js v14 LTS installed<sup> [1](#known-bugs)</sup>.
 You can download it from [here](https://nodejs.org/en/download/).
-In case you already have a different node version system-wide, you can install v14 for JamBot alone by running
+In case you already have a different node version installed, you can install v14 for JamBot alone by running

 ```bash
 npm i node@v14-lts